AnyFetch/developers.anyfetch.com/blueprint.md

     [Document][]

 ### Delete a document[DELETE]
 Delete the specified document.
-To specify the selected document, an `id` or an `identifier` should be specified
+To specify the selected document, an `id` or an `identifier` should be specified.

 + Response 204

 ## File [/providers/documents/file]
 Attach a file to a document.
-The request should specify the `identifier` of the document.
+The request should specify the document `identifier`.
+You can't use this endpoint without pinging `/providers/documents/` first.

-> **Note:** When you want to use this endpoint, don't forget to use `no_hydration: true` on `/providers/documents/`!
+> **Note:** When you want to use this endpoint, don't forget to use `no_hydration: true` on !

 ### Add a file to a document [POST]
 Add a file in purpose to hydrate it.
 The request should specify the `identifier` of the attached created document.